Read more about our Super Slow Way project, and find out how we are energising communities along the Leeds & Liverpool Canal through arts.

 Upcoming highlights will include O.K The Musical in April, a co-commission with Tate Liverpool, which brings Berlin-based artist Christopher Kline to Lancashire and Liverpool to work with community groups on a musical about his hometown Kinderhook, New York.
 In the summer, Super Slow Way will be bringing HOME47 to Lancashire as part of a co-commission with Manchester International Festival.
 The work by Sharmeen Obadi-Chinoy (double Oscar winning filmmaker) is a film installation responding to the 70th anniversary of the partition of India and the creation of Pakistan and the resulting mass migration.
 In the Autumn a new season, Fabrications, will explore the use of textiles in contemporary art and the vibrant history and future of the local textiles industry fed by the canal corridor through a series of commissions, residencies, workshops and a large symposium event.

-For more information about upcoming events, exhibitions and different projects, please visit Super Slow Way
+For more information about the Fabrications Festival, and upcoming events, exhibitions and projects, please visit Super Slow Way